unclechu/place-cursor-at/README.md

 Utility for X11 that helps to move mouse cursor using only keyboard written in Haskell.

+You bind a hotkey (in your WM configuration or by using [xbindkeys]) to run `place-cursor-at` (say `Super+M`) and when you press it you see 9 windows on current screen with letters shown on them.
+When you press a letter on your keyboard that is associated with one of those windows your mouse cursor appear at the center of that window and the application closes.
+Thus you can quickly move your mouse cursor to one of 9 different spots by two-step combo.

 I made it for myself to use with [xmonad](https://github.com/unclechu/xmonadrc) and [i3](https://github.com/unclechu/i3rc).